Artist

 How much does Pharrell Williams make in a year?

-Pharrell Williams is modeled at $11M-$25M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Pharrell Williams is estimated at $11M-$25M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Pharrell Williams still make money?